hannahbethke/Cocktail-Hour/README.md

 - Add ability for users to save a list of favorite recipes

-- Add ability for users to save a shopping list for their recipe that can be "checked off" as items are acquired
+- Add ability for users to create and save a shopping list for their recipe that can be "checked off" as items are acquired

-- Add links to search for stores nearby where they can purchase ingredients, glassware, or bar tools
+- Add abiity to search for stores nearby where the user can purchase ingredients, glassware, or bar tools

 # Developer Enhancements